PaloAltoNetworks/terraform-provider-cloudngfwaws/README.md

 make
 ```

 4. Navigate to `/Users/<user-name>/.terraform.d/plugins` folder and create a folder structure as per the image below.
-When testing out a local provider, Terraform expects the folder structure to be HOSTNAME/NAMESPACE/TYPE/VERSION/TARGET (under `/Users/<user-name>/.terraform.d/plugins`) where
+When testing out a local provider, Terraform expects the folder structure to be `HOSTNAME/NAMESPACE/TYPE/VERSION/TARGET` (under `/Users/<user-name>/.terraform.d/plugins`) where

-HOSTNAME: Needs to be in FQDN format.
+`HOSTNAME`: Needs to be in FQDN format.
 Default is `registry.terraform.io`.
 So to mimic that, we have created `terraform.local`.

-NAMESPACE: Default is hashicorp.
-We have named it local, to denote that we are storing local providers here.
+`NAMESPACE`: Default is hashicorp.
+We have named it `local`, to denote that we are storing local providers here.

-TYPE: Name of your provider.
-In our case cloudngfwaws.
+`TYPE`: Name of your provider.
+In our case `cloudngfwaws`.

-VERSION: Version of the provider in string format, like 1.0.0.
+`VERSION`: Version of the provider in string format, like 1.0.0.

-TARGET: Specifies a particular target platform using a format like darwin_amd64 (MacOS), linux_arm, windows_amd64, etc.
+`TARGET`: Specifies a particular target platform using a format like `darwin_amd64 (MacOS)`, `linux_arm`, `windows_amd64`, etc.

 The image below shows setup on a Mac.
 If you are setting it up for a different platform, please change the folder name accordingly.
-The final part id the name of the provider.
-When Terraform search for a provider locally, it expects it be named as `terraform-provider-<TYPE>_v<VERSION>`.
+The final part is the name of the provider.
+When Terraform searches for a provider locally, it expects the provider to be named in the format `terraform-provider-<TYPE>_v<VERSION>`.
 If you do not follow this format, it errors like below

 `Error: Failed to install provider - Error while installing terraform.local/local/cloudngfwaws v1.0.0: provider binary not found: could not find executable file starting with terraform-provider-cloudngfwaws`

 <img width="405" alt="image" src="https://user-images.githubusercontent.com/56643631/165510930-8fb70302-b2ba-425b-8d56-c53c6f65037c.png">

-Once the above setup is done, check the information under `examples/provider` on how to use the declare the provider in your code.
+Once the above setup is done, check the information under `./examples/provider` on how to use the declare the provider in your code.